Johoski/yns-csx-to-rpy/README.md

 # yns-csx-to-rpy
-Takes the decompiled version of the csx and semi-automatically changes it into renpy
+Takes the decompiled version of yosuga.csx and semi-automatically changes it into renpy